Translate this page:

 Kern Community College District (Kern CCD), B3K Prosperity, Kern Inyo Mono Central Labor Council (KIM CLC), Community Action Partnership of Kern (CAPK), and Building Healthy Communities Kern.

 Kern Coalition Regional Convenors

 Background and Timeline

-In 2021, the state of California created the CERF program, to provide $600 million in funding across the state.
+In 2021, the state of California created the CERF program, now known as California Jobs First, to provide $600 million in funding across the state.
 The goal is to create equitable and sustainable jobs that support long-term economic development in disinvested communities.

 Who is the targeted audience?